 An attractive baby is not the same type of attractiveness as that of a sexually attractive mate (ruin to any that foul-up this distinction).
 Two babies also cannot be deemed to be equally attractive (e.g. as soon as a child receives more ‘resource’ than another, that first child is by definition more attractive), a concept that also applies to shallow comparisons between two job candidates.

 Anything that confuses the type or magnitude of attractiveness does not survive.
-Planets burn away in stars, social aberrant behavior is mocked and condemned, inconvenient (i.e. unattractive) infants killed once upon a time today.
+Planets burn away in stars, social aberrant behavior is mocked and condemned, inconvenient (i.e. unattractive) infants are slain.
 Diverging from attractiveness is punished, thereby adding to the net suffering in existence.

 If doing what is unattractive generates suffering and ends its existence faster, the contrast that does not create suffering and survives must be called Good.
 Being attractive is Good.